A Place for Mom

 Short-term assisted living costs and services

 Many communities will allow seniors to select which services they wish to pay for during their short-term stay.
 You can also choose the number of days your loved one will stay.
-However, some communities may require you to book a minimum stay, such as for two days, a week, etc. The price for short-term assisted living can range from $99 to over $250 per day depending on available amenities and the level of care that the community provides or that your loved one needs.
+However, some communities may require you to book a minimum stay, such as for two days, a week, etc. The price for short-term assisted living can range from $99 to over $250 per day depending on available amenities and the level of care the community provides or that your loved one needs.

 • Help with personal care and grooming